 Rita is employed as the office manager for the Passaic County Democratic Committee.

 Rita is a 29-year resident of Woodland Park with her husband, Ronald and two children, Joseph and Stephanie.
 She is a parishioner of St. Paul’s Evangelical Lutheran Church of the Incarnation, Pompton Lakes.

 Freeholder Director Pat Lepore

-Pat Lepore was elected to the Passaic County Board of Chosen Freeholders in November of 2004 and re-elected in 2007 and 2010.
+Pat Lepore was elected to the Passaic County Board of Chosen Freeholders in November of 2004 and re-elected in 2007, 2010 and 2013.
 Freeholder Lepore served four terms as the Mayor of Woodland Park.
-He is serving this year as Freeholder Director and served in the same capacity in 2012.
+He is serving this year as Freeholder Director and served in the same capacity in 2012 and 2014.
 He is the first West Paterson/Woodland Park resident to hold that office.

 Growing up in Paterson, the Freeholder graduated from St. Joseph’s High School.

 Pat and his wife, Linda, have been proud to call the Borough of Woodland Park their home for the past 41 years.
 Their son, Robert, served in the United States Marine Corps, and they are very proud that their son has continued the family tradition of service to the community as an Officer with the Woodland Park Police Department.
 Robert is married to Becky, and Pat and Linda are now proud grandparents of Viviana Maria.